The Law and Oil Exploration in Namibia

 The Namibian statutory framework on mining and the environment

-The two main laws in Namibia dealing with mining and the environment are the Minerals (Prospecting and Mining) Act, 1992 (“MA”) and the Environmental Management Act, 2007 (“EMA”).
+The three main laws in Namibia dealing with mining and the environment are the Minerals (Prospecting and Mining) Act, 1992 (“MA”), Water Resources Management Act 11 of 2013 and the Environmental Management Act, 2007 (“EMA”).

 The MA vests all of Namibia’s prospecting and exploitation rights in the State and gives the Minister of Mines and Energy power to grant licenses for mining activities.
 It also provides for the appointment of a Mining Commissioner to assist in the licensing process.